vstinner/vstinner.github.io/content/locale-bugfixes.rst

 <https://bugs.python.org/issue31900>`__.
 The problem arises when **the
 LC_NUMERIC locale uses a different encoding than the LC_CTYPE encoding**.

-In fact, the bug was already known:
+The bug was already known:

 * 2015-12-05: Serhiy Storchaka reported `bpo-25812
   <https://bugs.python.org/issue25812>`__ with uk_UA locale
 * 2016-11-03: Guillaume Pasquet reported `bpo-28604
   <https://bugs.python.org/issue28604>`__ with en_GB locale

-In fact, the bug was known since 2009, Stefan Krah reported a very similar bug (LC_NUMERIC locale using an encoding different than the LC_CTYPE locale encoding): `bpo-7442 <https://bugs.python.org/issue7442>`__.
-I was even involved in this issue in 2013, but then I forgot about it.
+Moreover, **the bug was known since 2009**, Stefan Krah reported a very similar
+bug: `bpo-7442 <https://bugs.python.org/issue7442>`__.
+I was even involved in this issue in 2013, but then I forgot about it (as usual, I am working on too many issues in parallel :-)).

 In 2010, PostgreSQL `had the same issue
 <https://www.postgresql.org/message-id/20100422015552.4B7E07541D0@cvs.postgresql.org>`__